Twins, Indians To Play In San Juan Next Spring

-NEW YORK (AP) — Cleveland and Minnesota will play a two-game series at San Juan on April 17-18, Major League Baseball’s first regular-season games in Puerto Rico since 2010.
+NEW YORK (AP) — The Cleveland Indians and Minnesota Twins will play a two-game series at San Juan on April 17-18, Major League Baseball’s first regular-season games in Puerto Rico since 2010.

-The commissioner’s office announced the games Wednesday.
+The commissioner’s office announced the matchups Wednesday.
 The Twins will be the home team.

+“We think the weather probably will be better in Puerto Rico than here in April,” Twins manager Paul Molitor said, “so it will be an exciting trip for all who get to take part.”

 Last year, concerns about the Zika virus prompted MLB to move a two-game series between Pittsburgh and the Marlins out Puerto Rico.
 The games were eventually played in Miami.